pablojim/highcharts-ng/README.md

 - Setting/Updating Chart options
 - Updating the chart title
 - Resizes with screen size changes.
-- Providing a custom changeDetection function or expression - for speed a custom changeDetection function can be provided to save dirty checking the full chart config.
+- Providing a custom changeDetection function or expression - for speed a custom changeDetection function can be provided to save dirty checking the full chart config (requires >= Angular 1.5.8).

 Features Not Supported that were previously supported:
 ------------------------------------------------------